-Maitri “Mike” Klinkosum was born in Winston-Salem, NC in 1970 and grew up in Wilkesboro, NC.
+Maitri “Mike” Klinkosum was born in Winston-Salem, NC and grew up in Wilkesboro, NC.
 He graduated from the University of North Carolina at Chapel Hill in 1992 with a B.A. in a double major of Political Science and History.
 Mike attended the University of Miami School of Law and was awarded his J.D. degree in May 1995.
 While at Miami, he represented the School of Law on its national mock trial team, and was honored by being named one of the top three students in the law school’s Litigation Skills program.